 examine the effects of mangosteen extracts (100% ethanol, 70% ethanol, 40%

 ethanol and water) on histamine release and prostaglandin E2 synthesis.
-We
+We found

-found that the 40% ethanol extract of mangosteen inhibited IgE-mediated
+that the 40% ethanol extract inhibited IgE-mediated

 histamine release from RBL-2H3 cells with greater potency than the water